neverwannafly/PlayChess/readme.md

 ## Adding a new admin!
 There are two ways to add a new admin to website's database!
 #### Method 1 (Through the Interactive App):
---> Go to the home directory (where run.py is) thorugh the terminal and enter the following code
+--> Go to the home directory (where run.py is) through the terminal and enter the following code
 ```
 $ source env/bin/activate #if virtual env isn't active
 $ python3 new_admin.py
 ```
---> This will prompt you to type in your desired username and password!
+--> This will prompt you to type in your desired username and password!<br>
 --> <strong>NOTE: </strong>your username can only contain alphanumeric characters and an underscore!
 Failing to adhere to username restrictions will result in error.
 However since you're in an interactive app, you will be reprompted to enter yoru username and password!

 #### Method 2 (Through the Script):